thinkingboxmedia/tb-web-audio/README.md

 * `value` (number) - volume of the audio.
 The value must be between 0 and 100.

 ### fadeIn(time)
-Slowly increase the volume to create a fade in effect.
+Slowly increases the volume to create a fade in effect.
 * `time` (number) - time span for fade in effect.
 It is in milliseconds.

 ### fadeOut(time)
-Slowly decrease the volume to create a fade out effect.
+Slowly decreases the volume to create a fade out effect.
 * `time` (number) - time span for fade out effect.
 It is in milliseconds.

 ### getFreqData()